SJOGREN'S IS COMPLEX

 Each patient is unique

 Sjogren’s symptoms vary greatly from patient to patient.
 While most, but not all, have significant sicca (dryness) symptoms, even this ranges from mild to severe.
 Interestingly, sicca severity does not correlate well with current measurements used to assess dryness (78).
 An estimated 20% of Sjogren’s patients do not have significant dry eyes or dry mouth at the time of presentation (2).
-This non-sicca subset includes many of the patients who present with organ system or neurologic involvement.
+This non-sicca subset includes many of the patients who present with organ system or neurological involvement.
 Because the Sjogren’s Classification Criteria are heavily weighted toward sicca measurements (4, 36), these patients often experience especially long delays to diagnosis.

 Many rheumatologists stick rigidly to the Classification Criteria, not recognizing the important distinction between diagnostic criteria (which do not exist for Sjogren’s) and Classification Criteria (77).
 Some people with Sjogren's do not fulfill the classification criteria.
 Finding new specific biomarkers that identify the disease early and accurately could be a game-changer.

 Despite being common, Sjogren’s is rarely a front burner diagnosis.
 Most clinicians simply do not consider the possibility, even when patients present with classic symptoms.
 Due to inadequate diagnostic tests, diverse presentations, and a lack of clinician awareness, some patients probably go a lifetime without a proper diagnosis.
 Common misdiagnoses include fibromyalgia, chronic fatigue syndrome, depression, undifferentiated connective tissue disease, seronegative rheumatoid arthritis and others.

 Even for patients with an established diagnosis of Sjogren’s, systemic manifestations are often overlooked.
 Common neglected areas include general systemic features such as fatigue, pain, and brain fog, which are now understood to have a biologic basis (26, 88, 91).
 These disabling and sometimes debilitating symptoms are what destroys the quality of life for many patients (98).
 Other common manifestations that are frequently overlooked include painful neuropathies, dysautonomias, and GI symptoms (2, 112).

 An alarming number of patients report that they have never been screened or monitored for serious organ system complications, lymphoma risk, or comorbidities.
 This is an important part of comprehensive Sjogren’s care.